hachchch/Double-stats-tile/README.md

 Throughout the ages, people have developed around fertile land and fought over it.
-This mod adds fertile land.
+This mod adds fertile land where 2x Stat Tiles.